tale-toul/OCPonpremviaACM/README.md

 It takes about 20 minutes for the environment to be provisioned and ready.
 When the environment is ready, an email is received with information on how to access and use it.

+The bastion host automatically created in the environment may not have enough resources to run the clients needed to install Openshift, if that is the case shutdown the bastion and add:

+* One additional vCPU, 2 in total
+* Increase the memory to 8GB
+* Add a disk of 250GB.

 Ssh into the bastion node and verify the DNS records for the cluster.
 The IPs associated with the API and wildcard \*.apps are public, but they are NATed to internal private IPs in the environment, this is specified in the email received from RHDP:

 ```